ku-nlp/kwja/README.md

 The configuration dir `kwja` uses is itself named `kwja`.
 In that directory it refers to a file named `config.yaml`.
 For most people it should be enough to put their config file at `~/.config/kwja/config.yaml`.
-You can also provide a configuration file in a non-standard location with: `kwja --config-file <path>`
+You can also provide a configuration file in a non-standard location with an environment variable `KWJA_CONFIG_FILE` or a command line option `--config-file`.

 ### Config file example